learn-co-students/Phase-4-112221/05-authentication/README.md

 cow = BCrypt::Password.create('cow')
  => "$2a$12$aEyytH1qbti/pARIe3wE6e34ayWDLLEdQ8bwAlRYUYsPfSQF/BXLS"

-# The even if BCrypt is given the same password, the hash is different.
+# Even if BCrypt is given the same password the hash produced is different.
 # This hash can be saved in the DB as a string and referenced later.

 cow = BCrypt::Password.create('cow')